spintheweb/.github/README.md

 ## Support

-We exist solely through sponsorship.
-[Become a Sponsor](https://github.com/sponsors/spintheweb) or [Open Collective Backer](https://opencollective.com/spintheweb) to help us keep the web open, interoperable, and enterprise-ready.
+We exist solely through community support.
+[Become a Backer on Open Collective](https://opencollective.com/spintheweb) to help us keep the web open, interoperable, and enterprise-ready.

 ---